hschoenburg/ecosystem/STATE_OF_COSMOS.md

 - Libraries for transaction authoring & signing
 - Libraries for state management & authentication
 - Libraries for various cryptographic operations which must occur on the edge
+  - Key management as secure & user-familiar as with centralised services
 - Secure light client implementations for various platforms
 - Libraries for interaction with IBC, including multi-chain user flows